 So, you’ve got yourself an online team.
 Congratulations!
-You’re ready to rock.
+You’re ready to go places.

 But how should you lead a team meeting?
 Especially when you have no experience with this role.
 And if you have an international team.
-Read this article to find out how to lead a team meeting.
+Read this article to find out how to lead an online team meeting.

 Usually you have a regular team meeting.
 That makes sure that everyone is informed and that you can make good progress.
 Assuming your team consists of people who know what they’re doing and they’re all motivated, your regular team meeting helps you: